laurocaetano/laurocaetano.github.io/_posts/2014-06-30-computer-science-is-not-science.md

 ![Lisp combinations](/images/combination.png "Lisp combination")

-And we can have more complex things, like combining more than one expressions.
+And we can have more complex things, like combining more than one expression.

 ```Lisp
   (+ 12 (* 2 3))